Watts-College/crj-507-spring-2024/schedule.md

 ## Description

-As we saw in the last section, networks with complex node sets can be represented using an adjacency matrix and analyzed in various ways.
-However, a common approach in research is to reduce a bipartite graph to a unipartite graph so as to use the tools developed for networks with a single set of nodes.
+As we saw in the last section, networks with complex node sets can be represented using bipartite graphs.
+A common approach in research is to reduce a bipartite graph to a unipartite graph so as to use the tools developed for networks with a single set of nodes.
 Projection is the process by which we map the connectivity between modes to a single mode.
 This week will focus on network projection.

 ## Learning Objectives

 By the end of this unit you will be able to:

- * Understand the logic of projection of bipartite graphs to unipartite graphs.
+ * Explain the logic of projection of bipartite graphs to unipartite graphs.
- * Understand how matrix algebra is used to project networks.
+ * Use matrix algebra to create projections of a network.
  * Know the consequences of projecting bipartite graphs to unipartite graphs.

 ## Assigned Reading